 Accidents happen, especially when you're potty training your pooch.
 Puppies and senior pets are known for having the occasional accident, but it can happen to any dog.
-That's why it's important for all owners to know how to get dog pee smell out of carpet.
+That's why it's important for all owners to know how to get dog pee smell out of the carpet.

 This advice doesn't just work for carpeting.
-It will also help you remove the smell of urine from dog beds, furniture and any other object that can't easily be thrown in the washing machine.
+It will also help you remove the smell of urine from dog beds, furniture, and any other object that can't easily be thrown in the washing machine.

 There are a lot of commercial products claiming to remove pet stains and odor from carpeting and upholstery.
 There are even a number of professional cleaning services that offer pet stain and odor removal.
 Unfortunately, these professional services are too expensive for most pet owners and commercial products can become costly as well.

 I have tried a lot of homemade cleaners when trying to learn how to get the dog pee smell out of the carpet.
 The two that I will be sharing with you in this article are easy, affordable, and effective.

 How to Get Dog Pee Smell Out of Carpet

 The easiest way to learn how to get the dog pee smell out of the carpet is to prevent the urine stain in the first place.
 Whether you've adopted a puppy or an adult dog that still has indoor accidents, you will need to properly house-train him.

 We have lots of resources for pet parents struggling to house-train their pooch:

 - How To House Train A Dog for Free

 - How To Housetrain an Adult Dog 101 – A Step-by-Step Video Guide